Precision Higgs Boson Probe of Type-II Seesaw Models: Introduction

-Broadly speaking, the phenomenology, and hence the exclusion limits, of the type-II seesaw model depends on three parameters: the doubly-charged Higgs mass $m_{H^{\pm \pm}}$, the mass-splitting $\Delta m=m_{H^{\pm \pm}}-m_{H^\pm}$, and the triplet vacuum expectation value (VEV) $v_\Delta$~\cite{FileviezPerez:2008jbu, Aoki:2011pz, Ashanujjaman:2021txz}.
+Broadly speaking, the phenomenology, and hence the exclusion limits, of the type-II seesaw model depends on three parameters: the doubly charged Higgs mass $m_{H^{\pm \pm}}$, the mass splitting $\Delta m=m_{H^{\pm \pm}}-m_{H^\pm}$, and the triplet vacuum expectation value (VEV) $v_\Delta$~\cite{FileviezPerez:2008jbu, Aoki:2011pz, Ashanujjaman:2021txz}.
 The regions with $\Delta m \lesssim {\cal O}(1)$ GeV are dominated by the ``golden decays'' of $H^{\pm \pm}$ to $\ell^\pm \ell^\pm$ (or $W^\pm W^\pm$) for $v_\Delta$ smaller (or larger) than ${\cal O}(0.1)~{\rm MeV}$, and therefore are highly constrained by the experimental searches mentioned above.
 In contrast, the region with larger $\Delta m \gtrsim \mathcal{O}(1)$ GeV is dominated by the ``cascade decays'' of $H^{\pm\pm}$ and $H^\pm$ to $H^0/A^0$ and off-shell $W$-bosons, with $H^0/A^0$ subsequently decaying into $\nu\bar\nu$ or $b\bar{b},t\bar{t},ZZ,Zh,hh$ depending on $v_\Delta$.
-In either case, the resulting final states are beset with large SM backgrounds, rendering conventional LHC searches ineffective; consequently, this region remains unconstrained by direct searches thus far~\cite{Ashanujjaman:2021txz, Ashanujjaman:2022tdn, Ashanujjaman:2023tlj}.
+The presence of off-shell $W$ bosons and multiple decay steps leads to soft visible objects, missing energy, and large SM backgrounds, rendering conventional LHC searches ineffective.
+Consequently, this region remains largely unconstrained by direct searches to date~\cite{Ashanujjaman:2021txz, Ashanujjaman:2022tdn, Ashanujjaman:2023tlj}.
 Moreover, low-mass $H^{\pm\pm}$ (84--200 GeV) decaying into $W^\pm W^\pm$ are yet to be excluded~\cite{Kanemura:2014goa, Ashanujjaman:2022ofg}.
-In this paper, we show for the first time that indirect probes---such as precision measurements of the SM Higgs boson properties at the LHC and future lepton colliders like CEPC or FCC-ee or MuC---could provide a powerful complementary handle on this otherwise elusive region of parameter space.
+In this Letter, we show for the first time, to the best of our knowledge, that indirect probes---such as precision measurements of the SM Higgs boson properties at the LHC and future lepton colliders like Circular Electron Positron Collider (CEPC), Future Circular Collider (FCC-ee) or MuC---could provide a powerful complementary handle on this otherwise elusive region of parameter space.